 d) Alternate alcoholic and non-alcoholic drinks.
 That is, two drinks in total per hour.

-e) Accept an alcoholic drink only when it fits your consumption schedule.
+e) Accept an alcoholic drink only when it fits your drinking schedule.

 f) Stick with standard drink sizes.
 That makes it easier to keep track of your intake of pure alcohol.